 Engineers experiment with different materials to find what works best for a situation.
-Visit this link to learn more about paper hovercrafts: http://www.sciencefun. org/kidszone/experiments/paper-hovercrafts/
+Visit the link below to learn more about paper hovercrafts.
 Find four different materials (e.g., paper, cardboard, aluminum foil, newspaper) to create a hovercraft out of each.